geetools/geemvc/README.md

 ```

 ## Passing Parameters to the View
 Here we are getting some fictitious value from an injected service and passing it to the view - our JSP page.
+Notice that previously we simply returned a string informing Geemvc where we want to forward the request to.
+In the following example we have exchanged the string for a Geemvc "View" object.
+This allows you to bind values to the view that you will be able to access in your JSP page or templating engine.

 ```java
 @Controller